 by Andrew Walden

 Justin Keoni Souza, a musician and stevedore, is campaigning to unseat OHA’s anti-corruption watchdog--Trustee at-large Keli’i Akina--in the August 8 Primary election.
-Usually candidates like to talk to the media, but when Hawai’i Free Press asked Souza about his campaign manager, Honolulu lawyer Thomas Otake, Souza didn’t reply.
+Usually candidates like to talk to the media, but when Hawai’i Free Press asked Souza about his campaign committee chair, Honolulu lawyer Thomas Otake, Souza didn’t reply.

 In the middle of what may become a death penalty case, Otake is making time for an OHA campaign.
 One might wonder what Michael Miske thinks about that.
 Like Souza, Otake remained silent when Hawai’i Free Press asked him.

 Perhaps the compromise is worthwhile to Miske.
 Otake is the younger brother of Trump-appointed Honolulu Federal Judge Jill Otake.